astramieri/python-projects/README.md

-# python-projects
+# Python projects 🐍

-A collection of python projects done in spare time
+A collection of Python projects done in spare time.

+- BlackJack